-Possible causes Corrective action The expansion vessel is broken Replace the expansion vessel.
-The water volume in the installation is too high Make sure that the water volume in the installation is below the maximum allowed value (see "8.1.3 To check the water volume and flow rate" [> 82] and "8.1.4 Changing the pre-pressure of the expansion vessel" [> 85]).
+Possible causes Corrective action The valve (if equipped) of the water circuit towards the expansion vessel is closed.
+Open the valve.
 The water circuit head is too high The water circuit head is the difference in height between the indoor unit and the highest point of the water circuit.
 If the indoor unit is located at the highest point of the installation, the installation height is considered 0 m.
 The maximum water circuit head is 10 m.
 Check the installation requirements.